ctroupin/canary-visibility/content/Gran-Canaria/Tenerife/index.md

 | :--: |
 | Simulated panorama from Pico de las Nieves with https://www.peakfinder.org. |

-Sunsets with Tenerife and the Teide in the background are among the most spectacular, as shown by the numerous people who drive up to the island summit every evening to watch the spectacle.
+Sunsets with Tenerife and the Teide in the background are among the most amazisng, as shown by the numerous people who drive up to the island summit every evening to watch the spectacle.

 ![Tenerife from Gran Canaria at sunset](grancanaria_tenerife5.jpg)